Mount Temple Comprehensive School: Popular culture

 Mount Temple was the school where the rock band U2 was formed.
 In September 1976, 14-year-old drummer Larry Mullen Jr. posted a notice on the school's noticeboard, looking for fellow musicians.
 All four members of U2 are former pupils of the school.

 Christopher Nolan's autobiographical novel Under the Eye of the Clock, which won the Whitbread Award, is based around his time in Mount Temple.
 The school now awards "Eye of the Clock Awards" for contributions to school life and academic achievement.

+In Paul Lynch's Booker Prize-winning novel, Prophet Song, Larry Stack is a teacher at Mount Temple.

 Summer activities onsite

-During the summer months the whole school facility is used by the Centre of English Studies (CES), catering for hundreds of international students who come to Dublin to learn English.
+During the summer months, the school is used by the Centre of English Studies (CES), catering for hundreds of international students who come to Dublin to learn English.